Novavax seeks FDA emergency use authorization of its coronavirus vaccine - KESQ

 Novavax announced in June that its vaccine candidate was found to have an overall efficacy of 90.4% in a Phase 3 trial conducted across the United States and Mexico; the trial took place before the Omicron variant dominated in the United States.

-Then in December, the company said that it had finished its final submission package to the FDA for emergency use authorization (EUA) of the vaccine, called NVX-CoV2373.
+In December, the company said it had finished its final submission package to the FDA for emergency use authorization of the vaccine, called NVX-CoV2373.

-The vaccine can be stored at normal refrigeration temperatures, between 2 and 8 degrees Celsius, and has a shelf life of about nine months, according to the company.
-Erck told CNN in November that if the FDA gives the green light for the EUA, the first 100 million doses of the protein-based vaccine will be ready to ship following authorization.
+The vaccine can be stored at normal refrigeration temperatures, between 2 and 8 degrees Celsius (about 35 to 46 degrees Fahrenheit), and has a shelf life of about nine months, according to the company.
+Erck told CNN in November that if the FDA gives the green light for the EUA, the first 100 million doses of the protein-based vaccine will be ready to ship.

-Novavax’s vaccine — administered as two doses, three weeks apart — is made using small, laboratory-built pieces of the coronavirus to stimulate immunity, which is a more traditional approach for vaccine development that some people may be more familiar or comfortable with compared with the mRNA vaccines made by Moderna or Pfizer.
+Novavax’s vaccine — administered as two doses, three weeks apart — is made using small, laboratory-built pieces of the coronavirus to stimulate immunity, a more traditional approach for vaccine development that some people may be more familiar or comfortable with, compared with the mRNA vaccines made by Moderna and Pfizer/BioNTech.

 “In the US, the primary market I think in 2022 is going to be to supply a vaccine, our normal two-dose regimen, to a lot of people who have been hesitant to get other vaccines,” Erck said in November.
 “And to provide a booster.”

-The FDA has previously authorized vaccines made by Pfizer, Moderna and Johnson & Johnson for emergency use in the United States.
-The Pfizer vaccine is now approved for use in people age 16 and older and the Moderna vaccines is approved for adults.
+The FDA has authorized vaccines made by Pfizer, Moderna and Johnson & Johnson for emergency use in the United States.
+The Pfizer vaccine is now approved for use in people 16 and older, and the Moderna vaccine is approved for adults 18 and older.

+In 2020, Novavax, based in Maryland, received a $1.6 billion contract from the US government to develop its vaccine.

 In November, Indonesia became the first country to grant emergency use authorization of Novavax’s vaccine.
-Since then, South Korea’s Ministry of Food and Drug Safety has approved the vaccine, Australia’s Therapeutic Goods Administration has granted approval for provisional registration of the vaccine and the Drugs Controller General of India has granted emergency use authorization of the vaccine.
+Since then, South Korea’s Ministry of Food and Drug Safety has approved the vaccine, Australia’s Therapeutic Goods Administration has granted approval for provisional registration, and the Drugs Controller General of India has granted emergency use authorization.
+The European Union and the Philippines have also authorized it.

-Novavax so far has applied for authorization in several other countries, including the United Kingdom, Canada, New Zealand, the European Union and the Philippines.
+Novavax has applied for authorization in several other countries, including the United Kingdom, Canada and New Zealand.

 The-CNN-Wire